Azure/Enterprise-Scale-for-AVS/terraform/scenarios/avs_greenfield_new_vwan_secure_hub_with_vpn_and_expressroute/scenario_description.md

 ### Use of an existing VWAN or VWAN hub

 In some cases it may be desired to connect to an existing VWAN and/or VWAN hub.
-In those cases, modify the instructions to use the existing resources and make any necessary configuration changes on the existing hub.  (i.e. create new VPN and/or ExpressRoute gateways) Connection guidance for the connections should be the same in these cases.
+In those cases, you can modify the instructions to use the existing resources and make any necessary configuration changes on the existing hub or take advantage of other published brownfield scenarios.  (i.e. create new VPN and/or ExpressRoute gateways) Connection guidance for the connections should be the same in these cases.

 ### Use of an existing Log Analytics workspace